 Ali grew up speaking both Urdu and English fluently.
-Fellow poet and friend Daniel Hall remembers that Ali "often said that English was his first language and Urdu his mother tongue."147 Ali describes a "Shiite Muslim home" (though his mother was Sunni) where "Shakespeare, Keats, Shelley, and Hardy were quoted."
+Fellow poet and friend his mother tongue."
+Ali describes a "Shiite Muslim home" (though his mother was Sunni) where "Shakespeare, Keats, Shelley, and Hardy were quoted."
 Most of Ali's childhood friends were Hindus, and he was surrounded by "Hindu rituals, temples, festivals, [and] music."
-And although Ali was deeply influenced by his Shia Islam, he "could hardly be said to be an orthodox Muslim."
-While his poems are full of references to "Shia prayers and rituals," one of his well-known elegies for his mother, "From Amherst to Kashmir," which I return to later in this chapter, includes "Hindu devotional song" and "prayers to Krishna."
+149 And although Ali was deeply influenced by his Shia Islam, he "could hardly be said to be an orthodox Muslim."
+150 While his poems are full of references to "Shia prayers and rituals," one of his well-known elegies for his mother, "From Amherst to Kashmir," which I return to later in this chapter, includes "Hindu devotional song" and "prayers to Krishna."
 Ali is like Schnackenberg in his liberal use of allusions to religious, mythological, and folkloric traditions from around the world.
 There is a purposeful, as well as unavoidable, hybridity to Ali's work.
 It is fair to say that however conflicted Ali felt about spending the majority of his adult life as an expatriate in the United States, however nostalgically he remembered Kashmir, and however acutely he felt the desire to return home (even when return was complicated by violence in the 1990s), he was also a voluntary exile, another contradiction in terms.
 In interviews, Ali repeatedly insists: "No one kicked me out of anywhere."
-So while critics have often read Ali as a dislocated, alienated, diasporic subject, he asserts himself that his position was a choice, the product of growing up with a joyful and privileged multiculturalism.
+152 So while critics have often read Ali as a dislocated, alienated, diasporic subject, he asserts himself that his position was a choice, the product of growing up with a joyful and privileged multiculturalism.
 It was one he would embrace throughout his life: "All these traditions